timewave-computer/valence-coprocessor-app/README.md

 This is a template for a Valence app.

+# Example Application with Ethereum state proofs
+This branch contains an example application that verifies Ethereum state proofs for both stored values in Smart Contracts and Account data (e.g. ETH Balance, Nonce) on mainnet.

+The purpose of this branch is to provide not just a full Ethereum domain implementation, but also a re-usable example template for developers looking to write Valence ZK apps that target Ethereum.

 ### Instructions

 First, start the co-processor.
 This can take a couple of minutes to compile.
 You can check the API interface via http://127.0.0.1:37281/